MPh-py/MPh/docs/limitations.md

 Furthermore, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
 Most notably, pressing
 <kbd>Ctrl+C</kbd> to interrupt an ongoing operation will usually crash
-the entire Python session.
-So do not rely on that to work.
+out of the Python session.
+So do not rely on catching `KeyboardInterrupt` exceptions in application code.

 (There is an alternative Java bridge, [pyJNIus][jnius], which is not limited to one virtual machine, but then fails in another regard: